jayHuggie/PathTracer_CUDA_Interactive/README.md

 ## A GPU Path Tracer written in CUDA C++ with BVH acceleration.
 (2025 Updated Version)
 <img src="/sample_images/Dragon_1000.png" alt="dragon_1000" title="Dragon example" width="500"/>
 This 512 x 512 Dragon in a Cornell Box with 1000 samples per pixel took 20.74 seconds to render.
+(The Dragon has 871,306 triangles!)

 # Features: